May 18, 2017

 Colin Sarfeh with the first fish on the boat - a 20-lb. class bluefin that took light line and a small hook to entice.

-The great weather, laughs and good times continued throughout the day as PELAGIC’s Marketing Director Colin Sarfeh hooked into a 20-lb. class fish.
+The great weather, laughs and good times continued throughout the day as the PELAGIC Team were able to entice a school of 20-lb.-class bluefin tuna.
 Light line, a small hook and the liveliest bait you could find was needed to have shot at getting a bite.

 Kevin Mattson poses with his hard-won bluefin as EXCEL owner Al Gross offers up some celebratory hydration.